 At Penn, she studied in a computational perception and cognition lab as well as a lab in social evolutionary genetics.

-Following her first year of medical school, she was awarded a UB Summer Research Fellowship to work at the neuro-oncology lab at Roswell Park Cancer Institute directed by Robert A. Fenstermaker, MD, director of neurosurgical oncology in the Department of Neurosurgery, and Michael Ciesielski, PhD.
+Following her first year of medical school, she was awarded a UB Summer Research Fellowship to work at the neuro-oncology lab at Roswell Park Comprehensive Cancer Center directed by Robert A. Fenstermaker, MD, director of neurosurgical oncology in the Department of Neurosurgery, and Michael Ciesielski, PhD.

 Fenstermaker and Ciesielski recently developed a vaccine called SurVaxM that targets survivin, a protein unique to cancers including glioblastoma multiforme, and are currently conducting clinical trials.

 “At this lab, I studied the role of exosomal survivin in cancer survival and progression.
 This experience was a significant motivation for me to apply to the NIH MRSP,” Patel says.
 “It was exciting to learn about current cancer immunotherapies as well as to directly witness the impact of translational research at both the bedside and on a much larger scale.”